wallt28/weather-app/README.md

 1. Clone this repository to your local machine
 4. Install the required dependencies by running `pip install -r requirements.txt`
-5. In the '.env` add your OpenWeatherMap API key to the file (https://openweathermap.org/api)
+5. Rename the .env.example file to .env and add your OpenWeatherMap API key to the file (https://openweathermap.org/api)
 6. Run the command `flask run` to start the server

 ## API Reference